President Trump Seems Determined To Continue The Permanent Campaign

 But detractors used an array of terms that began with the same two letters: "unprecedented," "unhinged," "untethered" and "unbelievable" being just a few — and "unpresidential" appearing often as well.

 Not a few watchers were unsettled by Trump's reference to Russia and "nuclear holocaust" or his mention of the Russian spy ship reported to be off the coast.
 Trump said he had encouraged his new secretary of state, Rex Tillerson, to meet with the Russians, but added: "I told him I know politically it is probably not good for me.
-The greatest thing I could do is shoot that ship that's 30 miles off shore right out of the water."
+The greatest thing I could do is shoot that ship that's 30 miles offshore right out of the water."

 But once again, the president seemed as concerned with how he won the presidency as he was about his actual presidency.
 He sounded very much like the man we all saw on the hustings in 2015 and through the long months of campaigning in 2016.

-Note: A previous version of this story misspelled Bret Baier's first name as Brett.